sagedemage/setup_kubernetes_cluster/README.md

 Nmap done: 1 IP address (1 host up) scanned in 0.27 seconds
 ```

-If for some reason Network Policies do not work, try stoping and starting minikube for the Network Policies to take affect
+If for some reason Network Policies do not work, try stopping and starting minikube for the Network Policies to take affect
 ```
 minkube stop
 minikube start --driver=docker --cpus=4 --memory=4g --disk-size=20g --cni=cilium